Docs

 cfg = InferenceConfig(tau_infer=1e-6, tau_train=1e-4)

-Runtime rule:
+Runtime rules:

-|Q| < tau_infer -> bottom_mask=True
+|Q| < tau_infer (finite) -> bottom_mask=True, semantic_bottom_mask=True

 tau_infer <= |Q| < tau_train -> gap_mask=True